 Meetings are on the third Thursday of each month at the Eagles Club in the upstairs reception room.
 The address is 52 State St. Shelburne Falls, MA 01370.
 Fly tying begins at 5:30.
 The chapter meeting begins at 6:30 PM.
-Guest speakers follow the meeting.
+Guest speakers follow the meeting (Usually 7:30).

-December 20, 2018 Guest Speaker: Ken Sprankle Project Leader for the Connecticut River Fisheries Office will talk about migratory fish management, restoration, and assessment in the Connecticut River Basin.
+December 20, 2018 Guest Speaker: Ken Sprankle Project Leader for the Connecticut River Fisheries Office talked about migratory fish management, restoration, and assessment in the Connecticut River Basin.